Financial Planning Insights

 The key to investing is understanding the power of compound interest.
 Albert Einstein said, “Compound interest is the eighth wonder of the world.
 He who understands it, earns it … He who doesn’t … pays it.”
 As a younger person, time is on your side.
 But you have to start!
 A good place is your workplace retirement plan.
 Small is fine…but be disciplined, be consistent, and think long-term.
 Pay yourself first.

 Investing is simple but not easy.
-I particularly like this quote from financial writer Nick Murray: “All successful investing is goal-focused and planning-driven.
+Financial writer Nick Murray: “All successful investing is goal-focused and planning-driven.
 All failed investing is market-focused and current-outlook-driven.
 All successful investors act continuously on their plan, while all failed investors react continually to the markets, and always the wrong way."

 9. Taxes and Insurance: What do I need to know?